jessepav/lacygoill-wiki-backup/process/process.md

     $ strace -o log -ff firefox
                     ^^^
-                    each process's trace is written to `log.<pid>` where pid is the pid of the process
+                    each process's trace is written to log.<PID>
+                    where <PID> is the PID of the process

 ##
 ## How to make `strace(1)` add an absolute timestamp before each system call?